 According to Hookit, Ronaldo became the first athlete to reach a combined 200 million followers on Facebook, Instagram and Twitter last year.

 His Facebook page, in particular, is by far the most popular of any athlete on the platform.
 Ronaldo has over 122 million likes at the time of writing - far more than Messi's 90 million and even further ahead of the top non-footballer, Dwayne Johnson, also known as The Rock, who is back on 58 million.

-On Instagram, meanwhile, Ronaldo also leads the way among sports stars with 108 million followers.
-That places him fourth overall, behind Selena Gomez, Ariana Grande and the official Instagram account, having gone ahead of Ariana Grande.
+On Instagram, meanwhile, Ronaldo also leads the way among sports stars with 133 million followers.
+That places him third overall, behind Selena Gomez and the official Instagram account, having gone ahead of Ariana Grande.